ericd-1qbit/the_temple/machine_learning/technical/jax.md

 Acronym stood for: Just After eXecution.
 But that's outdated, now JAX is just JAX.

 ## Core Ingredients
-- Automatic Differentiation of python and numpy code:
+- Automatic Differentiation of python and numpy code based on: https://github.com/hips/autograd

-https://github.com/hips/autograd
+-